Crack-Up (1936 film)

 Crack-Up is a 1936 American film directed by Malcolm St. Clair.
-Peter Lorre plays a harmless, half-addled aircraft enthusiast who is actually a ruthless spy desperate to get his hands on the blueprints for an experimental aircraft.
+Peter Lorre plays a harmless, half-addled aircraft enthusiast who is actually a ruthless spy desperate to get his hands on the blueprints for an experimental aircraft for a trans-Atlantic flight.
 He faces off against Ace Martin, played by Brian Donlevy, the pilot of the aircraft, whose motives are spurred by feeling cheated by his own company.
 The supporting cast includes Helen Wood, Ralph Morgan and Thomas Beck.

 Plot

-At the christening of the "Wild Goose," an experimental aircraft designed for transatlantic flights, a number of significant industry figures from the Fleming-Grant Airways Corporation are present.
+At the christening of the "Wild Goose," an experimental long-range aircraft designed for trans-Atlantic flights, a number of significant industry figures from the Fleming-Grant Airways Corporation are present.
 President John R. Fleming (Ralph Morgan) introduces the test pilots, Ace Martin (Brian Donlevy) and Joe Randall (Thomas Beck), along with Joe's fiancée, Ruth Franklin (Helen Wood).
 The eccentric Colonel Gimpy (Peter Lorre) convinces company people that he loves aviation and joins the group.
-He is really Baron Rudolph Maximilian Tagger, the head of a foreign spy ring, who plans to steal plans for the company's new secret "D.O.X." bomber design.
+He is really Baron Rudolph Maximilian Tagger, the head of a foreign spy ring (implied to be Nazi Germany, then in real life undertaking a massive secret aerial rearmament build-up to the future Second World War), who plans to steal plans for the company's new secret American "D.O.X." bomber plane design project.

 Gimpy seeks out a disgruntled Ace Martin and offers him money to betray his employer.
 Ace uses Joe, his young protégé, to obtain the plans, telling him he had made the blueprints.
 The Baron's Operative #77 (J. Carrol Naish), secretly working for another spy organization, attempts to get the plans, offering Ace three times more money.
-The meeting between the two is watched by the baron, forcing Ace to kill the spy and keep the plans to bargain directly with the baron.
+The meeting between the two is watched by the Baron, forcing Ace to kill the spy and keep the plans to bargain directly with the Baron.